UofL NCI R25 Cancer Education Program

 The Cancer Education Program is integrated with the School of Dentistry’s Summer Research Program.
 DMD students who elect to conduct a cancer research project will be eligible for support from the Cancer Education Program.
 Students who are selected will receive a $4300 Cancer Education Program stipend for their summer research experience and will be encouraged to continue their cancer related research project during the subsequent years of the DMD curriculum.
 Dental students should initially apply for these positions through the School of Dentistry’s Summer Research Program and indicate on the application that they are interested in a Cancer Education Program position.

 The Cancer Education Program is integrated with the University of Louisville's Summer Research Opportunity Program (SROP).
 Undergraduate students at all levels are eligible, but they must be enrolled in a degree program.
-Students participating in the ten week summer, program must have been enrolled in a degree program the Spring semester prior to the summer program and must be planning to be enrolled in the Fall semester following the summer program.
+Students participating in the ten week summer, program should be enrolled in a degree program the Spring semester prior to the summer program and should be planning to be enrolled in the Fall semester following the summer program.
 Students enrolled at any accredited university are eligible and university housing may be provided for outstanding out of town applicants, subject to availability of funds.
-Applications are due March 1 (application form link).
+Applications are due March 1.

 Source of Funding